Lake Mburo National Park Animal Species

-Lake Mburo national park is one of the only two Ugandan national parks where Burchell’s zebra still occurs, and the lake and lush fringing vegetation support healthy populations of Cape buffalo, warthog, bushpig and hippopotamus.
-With only diurnal primates: the vervet monkey and olive baboon.
+Lake Mburo national park is one of the only two Ugandan national parks where Burchell’s zebra still occurs, and the lake and lush fringing vegetation support healthy populations of African buffalo, warthog, bushpig, and hippopotamus.
+With only diurnal primates: the vervet monkey, and olive baboon.
 A wide variety of small predators occur with three larger predators: leopard, spotted hyena and side-stripped jackal.